Dr. Nameeta Shah, Ph.D

 - Gliomas and specifically glioblastoma (GBM), grade IV brain tumors are highly heterogeneous.
 As a result effective treatment options for these patients are still in the waiting.Her recent work on GBM reportsthat molecular signatures of anatomic features delineated histologically are highly conserved across patientsand reflect the biological processes, pathways, cell types and microenvironment relevant to each feature.
 Itis therefore extremely important to develop clinically feasible biomarkers that take in to account intratumorheterogeneity, are representative of the whole tumor and capture multiple parametersrepresented by anatomic features such as tumor cells, blood vessels, immune cells, etc. Also, the current cell culture models do not sufficiently reflect the disease in the patient.
 It is important to better understand GBM microenvironment and develop alternate 3D models that best reflect the disease and can be used for identification of better therapeutics.

-- 1. Shah N, Puchalski RB, Miller J, Dalley R, Nomura SR, Yoon JG, et al. An anatomic transcriptional atlas of human glioblastoma.
+- 1. Puchalski RB, Shah N, Miller J, Dalley R, Nomura SR, Yoon J-G, et al. An anatomic transcriptional atlas of human glioblastoma.
 Science.
 American Association for the Advancement of Science; 2018 May 11; 360(6389):660–3.
 First author, corresponding author.

-- 2. Shah N, Schroeder B, Cobbs C. MGMT methylation in glioblastoma: tale of the tail.
+- 11. Shah N, Schroeder B, Cobbs C. MGMT methylation in glioblastoma: tale of the tail.
 Neuro Oncol.
 Oxford University Press; 2015 Jan;17(1):167–8.
 First author.

-- 6. Panchalingam KM, Paramchuk WJ, Chiang CY, Shah N, Madan A, Hood L, et al. Bioprocessing of human glioblastoma brain cancer tissue.
+- 15. Panchalingam KM, Paramchuk WJ, Chiang C-YK, Shah N, Madan A, Hood L, et al. Bioprocessing of Human Glioblastoma Brain Cancer Tissue.
 Tissue Eng Part A. 2010 Apr;16(4):1169–77.